Mohb1998/Graduation-project/README.md

 To make sure that all the needed dependecies have been added

 ## To run the web application
-you must be in the
-### 'Senior Projects'

-directory and then write the command 'npm start'
+you must be in the Senior Projects directory and then write the command
+### `npm instsall`